DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 This post contains links to affiliate websites, such as Amazon, and other affiliates.
 We receive an affiliate commission for any qualifying purchases made by you using these links.
 This is at no additional cost to you.
 We appreciate your support!

-DIY Iron on Tee Shirts DIY iron on tips and tools for creating your own iron on and how to secure your iron on to tee shirts and onsies DearCreatives.com
+DIY iron on tips and tools for creating your own iron on and how to secure your iron on to tee shirts and onesies DearCreatives.com

-Maybe you remember mentioning my oldest daughter is having a baby?
-She is due late October.
-I thought I better make her a few homemade baby shower gifts.
+Maybe you remember mentioning that my oldest daughter is having a baby?
+She is due in late October.
+I thought I'd better make her a few homemade baby shower gifts.
 She lives across the other side of the country from me.
 Insert sad face.
-I’ll send her the shower gifts but, I get to fly out to help her when she has her baby girl.
+I'll send her the shower gifts, but I get to fly out to help her when she has her baby girl.
 Insert happy face.

 She already has two little boys and can use an extra hand.
-You might remember a long time ago I made several designs for Christmas iron-on onesies for iron-on Christmas gifts.
-I feel like it’s been forever since I shared any Cricut crafts but, I’m making up for it today!
+You might remember that a long time ago, I made several designs for Christmas iron-on onesies for iron-on Christmas gifts.
+I feel like it's been forever since I shared any Cricut crafts.
+I'm making up for it today!

-Let’s get started with today’s DIY iron-on t-shirts and handy tips for making them!
+Let's get started with today's Cricut craft project and handy tips for making them!

 1. Start by creating the design or purchasing a pre-made design.
 (I've done both)

 3. Looking for detailed tutorials?
-You can go to Cricut.com scroll down to the bottom to section that shows Learn Now click on it and search for any of their tutorials
+You can go to Cricut.com scroll down to the bottom to the section that shows Learn Now, click on it, and search for any of their tutorials

 iron on baby onsies diy with the design file I love you to the moon and back DearCreatives.com